SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Baselines Datasets Licenses

 \subsection{Datasets}

 This paper covers five in-domain numerical reasoning datasets (i.e., AIME2024, AIME2025, AMC23, MATH-500, and GSM8K \citep{cobbe2021training}), one out-of-domain scientific reasoning dataset GPQA-Diamond \citep{rein2024gpqa}, and two out-of-domain code reasoning datasets (i.e., HumanEval and MBPP).
 These datasets are provided in \url{https://github.com/eric-ai-lab/Soft-Thinking}.
-Specifically, due to their answer can be correct with various equivalent forms, we exclude the MATH-500 benchmark for Table \ref{majority voting}.